mcogswell/mcogswell.github.com/vis_blog/index.md

 The first hidden (middle) layer contains 3 nodes and the 2nd has 4.
 Each of the nodes is connected to all the nodes in the previous layer because it's searching for patterns in those nodes.

+TODO: be sure to mention the phrase "hierarchies of features" in bold

 <figure markdown="1">
 ![neural network](imgs/basic_nn.png){:.center}